eregis/eregis.github.io/_drafts/2024-07-25-bundle-information-geometry.md

 Next to its is a graph of probability distribution where x-axis is x and y-axis the probability density p(x); the corresponding red and blue points in the graph of the statistical manifold are plotted as PDFs.]

 Manifolds at locally Euclidean spaces.
-Similar to how a circle locally looks like a line and a sphere locally looks like a plane, while the global structure of the manifold can be rich, in a neighbourhood of a given point, it looks an $n$-dimensional Euclidean space.
+Similar to how a circle locally looks like a line and a sphere locally looks like a plane, while the global structure of the manifold can be rich, in the neighbourhood of a given point, it looks an $n$-dimensional Euclidean space.
 We call this $n$-dimensional space the *tangent space* at point $p$.

 [Insert visualization of a tangent space]